 School Website

-Founded in 1856, Birmingham-Southern College in Birmingham, Alabama is a private liberal arts college affiliated with the United Methodist Church.
-Sitting on a 192-acre wooded campus, the school enrolls more than 1,300 undergraduate students from 16 countries and 33 states.
-Boasting a student-to-faculty ratio of 13:1, BSC offers more than 50 low-cost majors, minors, and specialty programs, and students benefit from access to the Krulak Institute — a one-stop-shop for hands-on experiences, including mentoring, leadership, service-learning, internships, and a four-week Exploration Term.
-Approximately 96 percent of full-time faculty members hold either a doctorate or the highest degree in their respective fields.
+Birmingham-Southern College was founded in 1856.
+It’s a private liberal arts college affiliated with the United Methodist Church.
+The school enrolls more than 1,300 undergraduate students from 16 countries and 33 states.
+It has a student/faculty ratio of 13:1.
+BSC offers more than 50 low-cost majors, minors, and specialty programs.Students benefit from access to the Krulak Institute, a one-stop-shop for hands-on experiences, including:

 In-State Tuition: $17,650